eniora/InstantID-Unlocked/README.md

 - For downloading the face encoder models and instructions see the original repo description below.

 - Run only using instant-id-gradio-unlocked.py by using "python instant-id-gradio-unlocked.py".
 The file "instant-id-gradio-unlocked-16GB-VRAM.py" is just a file I modified from "instant-id-gradio-unlocked.py" and it's a bit faster at image generation on 16GB+ VRAM nvidia cards.
 To download models from the huggingfacehub, only use "instant-id-gradio-unlocked.py" then you can use the other 16GB file.
 - You can use "InstantID_img2img.py" for pure img2img generation mode.
 I modified "instant-id-gradio-unlocked.py" to use the already existing "pipeline_stable_diffusion_xl_instantid_img2img.py" file.
 The InstantID_img2img-20GB is optimized for 20GB+ VRAM cards.
+This file is just experimental, therefore it's recommended to use the normal "instant-id-gradio-unlocked.py" which is how InstantID intended to be used.
 - Tested only on Windows and Python 3.10.6, you may need to do extra steps to run the gradio interface successfully on MacOS/Linux.

 [**Qixun Wang**](https://github.com/wangqixun)<sup>12</sup> · [**Xu Bai**](https://huggingface.co/baymin0220)<sup>12</sup> · [**Haofan Wang**](https://haofanwang.github.io/)<sup>12*</sup> · [**Zekui Qin**](https://github.com/ZekuiQin)<sup>12</sup> · [**Anthony Chen**](https://antonioo-c.github.io/)<sup>123</sup>